 Once again, Chiney squeezed everything she could out of her downtime.
 When she wasn’t rehabbing, she typically spent her free moments watching the news, reading up on the world of finance and, of course, keeping pace with sports talk on ESPN.

 “I had a nice little woman cave where I stocked up and educated myself,” she says.

 Chiney always made sure to catch First Take, paying close attention to how Stephen A. Smith, Max Kellerman and their guests deftly discussed a wide range of sports topics from day to day.
 One morning, as the debate raged on her TV screen, she thought to herself, I’d like to be on that show someday, though she never imagined she'd get that chance.

-Two years later, Chiney was on set at ESPN’s Seaport Studio in New York City, going head-to-head (and word for word) with Stephen A—and even fielding complements for her work from him.
+Two years later, Chiney was on set at ESPN’s Seaport studio in New York City, going head-to-head (and word for word) with Stephen A.—and even fielding compliments for her work from him.

 The journey there wasn’t without highs and lows.
 As Chiney’s physical condition improved, so did her media resume.
 She continued to appear on air with ESPN, both in studio and as a color analyst for women’s college basketball games, and added gigs with Pac-12 Networks and Uninterrupted to her resume.

 In early 2018, Chiney was back in Uncasville, training for her impending comeback with the Sun, when she got a call from ESPN.
 Her producers wanted her to be on campus in Bristol the next morning to do some on-air NBA analysis during a segment on SportsCenter.